JerryShockley/kserver/ColorSisters/Readme.md

 * Camera View - Once you touch “getting started” it should open the camera view (viewfinder mode), unless the camera is unavailable, in which case open in picker view.
 * Camera View - Cancel should take you back to the launch pages
 * Camera View - Flash control is disabled (rear camera)
+* Known Issues with this build
+  * Share Results - Layout and storyboard previews are fine, but device shows an error (under investigation, see Images below)
+  * Getting Started - Needs 8 second timer (under investigation)
+  * Matches - Layout issues, too high (needs more space below the status bar)
+  * TODO:  Since you have the data, could fake up showing a recommendation.

 ### 27 Nov 2014
 * Updated KokkoInterface with: unit tests, exception handling, NSArray returns, and proper signatures based on feedback